 His journey away from high school baseball to track and field resulted from an injury he suffered on his thumb in his senior season.
 He posted the state’s top qualifying times in the 100-meter dash (10.93 s) and 200-meter dash (22.33 s) and was also part of the school’s 4 × 100 m relay team that won the state title with a time of 42.86 seconds.

-Golden Tate left high school before time as he was drafted by the Arizona Diamondbacks in the 2007 amateur draft but instead of signing with the baseball club, he decided to enroll into the University of Notre Dame where he played both baseball and football.
-He scored the third highest runs (45) by any Notre Dame baseball player during his sophomore year.
+Golden Tate left high school before time as he was drafted by the Arizona Diamondbacks in the 2007 amateur draft but instead of signing with the baseball club, he decided to enrol into the University of Notre Dame where he played both baseball and football.
+He scored the third-highest runs (45) by any Notre Dame baseball player during his sophomore year.

 The athlete was selected on June 9, 2010, by the San Francisco Giants in the 50th round of the year’s MLB Draft but he did not seal the deal with the team and since his sophomore year at Notre Dame in 2009, he has not competed in baseball again.

 During his freshman season in Notre Dame, Golden Tate started two games, totalling 6 catches for 131 yards and one touchdown.
 He made an average of 21.7 yards on 15 kickoff returns for the season.
 In his sophomore season, his total performance was 58 catches for 1,080 yards with 10 touchdowns.